Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

 where $a''$ is the first passage time of the second intermediate FPP.
 Now it is easy to see that standard concentration bounds imply that there exists a constant $C'$ such that the last term in the above inequality is at most $\exp(-C'2^{c'_2\size})$.
-It follows that event $A_1$ occurs w.h.p. \begin{lemma*} Let $\mathcal{N}_{r_w}$ be a neighborhood with radius $r_w$ centered at the origin.
-If (\ref{eq:1.1}) and (\ref{eq:1.14}) hold, then conditional on $A_1$, there exist constants $0 < C_1,C_2 < \infty$ such that for all $x,y\in \mathcal{N}_{r_w}$
+It follows that event $A_1$ occurs w.h.p.

+\begin{definition}[Optimal Path] A path from node $x$ to node $y$ is called \textit{optimal} if its passage time is equal to the first passage time between these nodes. \end{definition}